Christian Student Fellowship

 Restore Church Plant

-In late November, Lakeside was able to send $1,500 to help with the repair of the truck used for weekly service set up.
+In November 2021, Lakeside was able to send $1,500 to help with the repair of the truck used for weekly service set up.
 Pray for those who diligently set up and tear down everything needed for their weekly services and for those in the community whom might find Christ through their efforts.

 Political Situation Update: View the My Hope website for the newsletter with a brief history of government/military interactions and how the recent changes are affecting the Myanmar people.